Tank Stories - Videos and Anecdotes about the Tiger & WW2 Tanks

 BANNER I

-NOTE: The German word “Durchdrehanlasser” is not the correct term for English “manual inertia starter”, instead it should say “Schwungkraftanlasser” (while being mindful of the fact that this video was not published by The Tank Museum).
+NOTE: The German word “Durchdrehanlasser” quoted in this video is not the correct original German terminology, instead it should say “Schwungkraftanlasser” - in English: "manual inertia starter".
+One should be mindful of the fact that this video was not published by The Tank Museum.

 Once started, the pre-selective gearbox throws a slight tantrum when upshifting into 2nd gear … .

-Ever so competent Englishmen at The Tank Museum, Bovington, UK, explain the process of operating the manual inertia starter on the Tiger Tank in detail.
-Not surprisingly, they manage to crank up their Tiger rather much faster than their French colleagues:
+More competent (?)
+Englishmen at The Tank Museum, Bovington, UK, explain and demonstrate the process of operating the manual inertia starter on the Tiger Tank in detail:

 BANNER II